LonelyVikingMichael/litestar-users/docs/index.md

-# Starlite-Users documentation
+# Litestar-Users documentation

-Starlite-Users is an authentication, authorization and user management package for [Starlite](https://github.com/starlite-api/starlite) v1.43.0 and above.
+Litestar-Users is an authentication, authorization and user management package for [Litestar](https://github.com/litestar-api/litestar) v1.43.0 and above.

 ## Features